Aslı Çakır Alptekin: Doping cases

 Alptekin received a two-year ban from the track in September 2004 due to positive testing for illegal substances.
 The positive test came at the 2004 World Junior Championships, where she was the fastest in the heats of the steeplechase and placed sixth in the final.

 On 22 March 2013, several news agencies reported that Alptekin was one of eight athletes who tested positive for banned substances.
 Alptekin faced a lifetime ban if the positive test was upheld.
 Neither the IAAF nor WADA officially commented on the doping allegation.
 On 3 December, the Turkish Athletic Federation announced that they had cleared her of the charges.
 The IAAF subsequently appealed the Turkish federation's decision to clear Alptekin to the Court of Arbitration for Sport and again suspended the athlete from competition.

 On 17 August 2015, the Court of Arbitration for Sport says it approved a settlement agreed to by Alptekin and the IAAF.
 Alptekin agreed to give up her 1500 m Olympic title and serve an eight-year ban for blood doping.
 Alptekin forfeited all her results from 29 July 2010, including the 2012 Olympic gold and her 2012 European Championship title.

 She returned that year after the ban was halved and its start date backdated to 2013, but has since reoffended.

 On 23 September 2017, Alptekin was banned for life after a third doping offence.
-"We are never, ever going to allow doping," said Turkish Athletics Federation chief Fatih Cintimar.
+"We are never, ever going to allow doping," said Turkish Athletics Federation chief Fatih Çintimar.